ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 Finally, performance will also depend on the hardware on which your app is running.

 This is an advanced topic so we refer to [Gradio documentation for more information](https://www.gradio.app/guides/setting-up-a-demo-for-maximum-performance).
 If you are hosting your Gradio application on SciLifeLab Serve, get in touch with us and we can help you find the best Gradio parameters and hardware to improve performance.

-### Image classification example app

-Putting together some of the Gradio functionality described above we prepared an example image classification app to demonstrate how you can build apps with complex machine learning models behind.
-This example is `image_classificastion_app/main.py`.
-Here, we used....
-TO BE WRITTEN TO BE WRITTEN TO BE WRITTEN TO BE WRITTEN.

-You can find other examples of image classification apps in the official Gradio documentation: [example with PyTorch](https://www.gradio.app/guides/image-classification-in-pytorch), [example with TensforFlow](https://www.gradio.app/guides/image-classification-in-tensorflow).

 ## Step 2.
 Packaging your application as a Docker image